Play Live Radio

 Available On Air Stations

-Farmworker dies from injuries suffered in immigration raid in Ventura County
+Farmworker reported to be brain dead from injuries suffered during immigration raid in Ventura County dies

 Lance Orozco